ft-prince/DocuVault/Readme.md

-# Document Management System (DMS)
+# DocuVault - Document Management System with RAG Chatbot

-A comprehensive Django-based Document Management System with role-based access control, version tracking, collaboration features, and advanced document management capabilities.
+A comprehensive Django-based Document Management System with role-based access control, version tracking, collaboration features, and an AI-powered RAG (Retrieval-Augmented Generation) chatbot for intelligent document querying.

 ## 🚀 Features

+### 🤖 AI-Powered RAG Chatbot (NEW)
+- **Intelligent Document Search**: Ask questions about your documents in natural language
+- **Context-Aware Responses**: Uses Qwen2.5-7B LLM for accurate answers
+- **Source Citations**: Shows which documents were used to generate answers
+- **Conversation Memory**: Maintains chat history for contextual follow-ups
+- **Document Indexing**: Automatic vectorization using Qwen3-Embedding-0.6B
+- **GPU Acceleration**: CUDA support for fast inference
+- **Permission-Aware**: Only searches documents you have access to

 ### User Management & Authentication
 - **Guest Users**: View public documents and create accounts